 Overall, transportation is a large barrier in some areas of the Consortium, especially in the more rural parts of the counties.
-The use of partner-agency locations to provide workshops, resume reviews and even employer events will be explored as a way to help alleviate the barrier of accessing the Consortium's services.
+The use of virtual services and partner-agency locations to provide workshops, resume reviews and even employer events will be explored as ways to help alleviate the barrier of accessing the Consortium's services.

-15. A description of the local per participant funding cap, if applicable.
+Local per participant funding cap, if applicable.